chanezon/docker-tips/docker-machine-docker-latest.md

-# Using docker-machine to create machines to try out latest versions of Docker
+# Using docker-machine to try out the latest versions of Docker

 This is part of the [P@ Docker Tips](/README.md) series or tips about Docker.